julesjazz/grapefruitlab/content/print/pity-fear.md

 A Mennonite tragedy in *one act of lust*.

 **Josie:**
-Oh wait, I’ve got a perfect song for that.
+Oh wait, I’ve got a song that fits here.

 **Mia:**
 Of course you do!